faf0/edi/README.md

 ```
 2. Run Edi with `--help` to see the list of supported command-line arguments.
 3. Follow the prompts to enter your input.
-4. Use Ctrl-D or leave a blank line to signal the end of input.
+4. Press Enter twice to end input.
-5. To exit the chat session, press Ctrl-D on a blank input line or end with a blank line.
+5. Press Enter on a blank line to exit.

 ### Non-Interactive